Coal

-Coal is a combustible black or brownish-black sedimentary rock, formed as rock strata called coal seams.
+Coal is a combustible black or brownish-black sedimentary rock, formed as layers called coal seams.
 Coal is mostly carbon with variable amounts of other elements, chiefly hydrogen, sulfur, oxygen, and nitrogen.

-It is a type of fossil fuel, formed when dead plant matter decays into peat which is converted into coal by the heat and pressure of deep burial over millions of years.
-Vast deposits of coal originate in former wetlands called coal forests that covered much of the Earth's tropical land areas during the late Carboniferous (Pennsylvanian) and Permian times.
+It is a fossil fuel, formed when plants decay into peat which is converted into coal by the heat and pressure of deep burial over millions of years.
+Vast deposits formed from wetlands called coal forests that covered much of the tropics during the late Carboniferous and early Permian.

 Coal is used primarily as a fuel.
 While coal has been known and used for thousands of years, its usage was limited until the Industrial Revolution.
 With the invention of the steam engine, coal consumption increased.
 In 2020, coal supplied about a quarter of the world's primary energy and over a third of its electricity.
 Some iron and steel-making and other industrial processes burn coal.